doujiang24/lua-nginx-module/README.markdown

 1. `delay` *cannot* be zero,
 1. timer will be created every `delay` seconds until the current Nginx worker process starts exiting.

+When success, returns a "conditional true" value (but not a `true`).
+Otherwise, returns a "conditional false" value and a string describing the error.

 This API also respect the [lua_max_pending_timers](#lua_max_pending_timers) and [lua_max_running_timers](#lua_max_running_timers).

-This API was first introduced in the `v0.x.x` release.
+This API was first introduced in the `v0.10.9` release.

 [Back to TOC](#nginx-api-for-lua)